ACCESS - in every sense of the word

 About the Toronto Fringe

 Toronto Fringe is a grassroots, charitable organization that runs the Toronto Fringe Festival each July, the Next Stage Theatre Festival each January, and various year-round programs that benefit youth, artists, and the theatre community at large.
 We are a creative match-maker, connecting artists with audiences, and empowering everyone to unleash their inner artist.
-Our mandate is to create opportunities for both emerging and established artists to produce their work with artistic freedom, while engaging members of the community by making productions as affordable and accessible as possible.
+We create opportunities for both emerging and established artists to produce their work with artistic freedom, while engaging members of the community by making productions as affordable and accessible as possible.

 The Toronto Fringe is an organization that is inclusive and accessible and all of our programming reflects this principle.
 We ensure that we produce well-marketed, well-organized and fiscally stable events through which artists may develop and produce new work.
 In our festivals, participants have a reasonable opportunity to earn back their investment and compensate themselves for their work.
 The Fringe also provides audiences with the opportunity to experience a wide variety of quality theatre at an affordable price.

 We are proud members of the Canadian Association of Fringe Festivals (CAFF) and World Fringe.
 More information here.

 The Toronto Fringe presented its first festival in the summer of 1989.
 Over the past 30 years it has grown into this city's largest theatre festival, welcoming over 90,000 patrons and giving voice to over 1,200 artists annually.
 To date we have returned over $6,000,000 in box office revenue to artists.
 We have also premiered some of Canada's most successful theatre productions including 'Da Kink In My Hair, The Drowsy Chaperone, Mump and Smoot, My Mother’s Lesbian Jewish Wiccan Wedding, and Kim’s Convenience, to name a few.